 The Parks, Trails, Open Space, and Recreation Master Plan emphasizes a high community priority to maintain quality turf fields to accommodate high demand and high use of the fields.
 With such volume of usage, the ability to maintain natural turf fields becomes difficult.
-The Turf Management Plan will make recommendations to upgrade the fields to increase durability and recommend maintenance practices to support heavy use.
+The Turf Management Plan will make recommendations to upgrade the fields making them more durable for heavy use and recommend maintenance practices to ensure extensive use.